ouentai/ouen-vue-modal/README.md

   - VModal : Discribe a dark back ground and has method of close function.
   - VModalBox : Simple Box.
   - VModalPosition : Set position for your contents.
+  - Simple series components are expected to be used alone, they don't need VModal component as their parent.

 - example